mikepenz/AboutLibraries/README.md

 ## Custom Licenses

 It is possible to add additional licenses.
 In order to do so, you have to add the content of the license as an own text file in the app's raw folder e.g. `app/src/main/res/raw/myLicense.txt`
+This file will contain the full raw license text which may be too long for the strings.xml file.

 ```html
 <h3>GNU GENERAL PUBLIC LICENSE</h3>